 Share your feedback on EAC policy proposals, Election Resource Library materials, and OpenEAC activities.
 Give feedback on general issues, including the Web site, through our Contact Us page.

 Learn more about EAC's Voting System Testing and Certification Program by watching this video.

 Before the next election, be familiar with the voting process in your State.
 The following tips from the U.S. Election Assistance Commission may help enhance your voting experience.
 See Voting Tips

-EAC will host a roundtable to discuss polling place location and design, managing queues, ...
+EAC will host a June 12 roundtable to discuss reforms to the testing and certification pro...

 Access hundreds of commonly requested EAC reports and resources, from Election Management Guidelines to data on voter turnout, registration, and military and overseas voters.

 Watch live and on-demand webcasts of EAC public meetings.

 EAC has several projects under way to assist states in serving military and overseas citizens who register and vote absentee under the Uniformed and Overseas Citizens Absentee Voting Act.
 Learn more

 EAC's voting materials in 11 languages make voting more accessible to people with limited English proficiency.
 Our resources also help states make voting more accessible to people with disabilities.
 Learn more

 EAC's map of voting systems shows which jurisdictions are using EAC-certified systems.
 View the map